GoogleChrome/web.dev/src/site/content/en/blog/web-platform-03-2023/index.md

 Beta browser versions give you a preview of things that will be in the next stable version of the browser.
 It's a great time to test new features, or removals, that could impact your site before the world gets that release.
 New betas are [Firefox 112](https://developer.mozilla.org/docs/Mozilla/Firefox/Releases/112), [Safari 16.5](https://developer.apple.com/documentation/safari-release-notes/safari-16_5-release-notes), and [Chrome 112](https://developer.chrome.com/blog/chrome-112-beta/).
 These releases bring many great features to the platform.
 Check out the release notes for all of the details, here are just a few highlights.

 Firefox 112 adds support for the `inert` attribute, which will make this useful attribute available across all engines.
-You can learn more about inert in this post [introducing inert](https://developer.chrome.com/articles/inert/).
+You can learn more about inert in [Introducing inert](https://developer.chrome.com/articles/inert/).
 Firefox will also enable support for the `linear()` easing function.

 Chrome 112 and Safari 16.5 both add support for [CSS Nesting](https://developer.chrome.com/articles/css-nesting/), a feature that is highly anticipated by many developers.

-Chrome 112 also includes support for `animation-composition`, learn how this property works in [Specify how multiple animation effects should composite with animation-composition](https://developer.chrome.com/articles/css-animation-composition/).
+Chrome 112 also includes support for `animation-composition`.
+Learn how this property works in [Specify how multiple animation effects should composite with animation-composition](https://developer.chrome.com/articles/css-animation-composition/).

 If you use Chrome's Headless mode, for example with Puppeteer, then 112 brings an all new Headless mode.
 Learn about it in [Chrome's Headless mode gets an upgrade](https://developer.chrome.com/articles/new-headless/).